 - 3-4 Tbsp avocado oil (or any high-smoke point oil) for pan-frying

 - chili garlic sauce

 - Combine the flour, salt, baking powder and hot water together in a large bowl.
 Mix with a pair of wooden chopsticks.

 - Gradually add in the room temperature water until a dough is formed.
 (You may or may not need all of the water).

 - Knead the dough for a few minutes until it becomes slightly smooth.
 Cover with a cloth or plastic wrap and leave for 15 minutes.

-- Divide the rested dough into 4 equal pieces.
+- Divide the rested dough into 3 or 4 equal pieces (depending on how large you want them).
 Roll each portion into a long rectangle about 2" in width and 8" in length.